jbpauly/smart-simulation/app/markdown/model_approach.md

     - maximum = weight of new shipment + leftover weight from previous shipment

 #### Forecasting Framework
-We could get to remaining days of stock by directly forecasting scale weight and identifying when weight crosses an **empty stock** threshold.
+We could get to remaining days of consumption by directly forecasting scale weight and identifying when weight crosses an **empty stock** threshold.
 However, the scale weight measurement is dependent on consumer behavior, **consumption**.
 Framing the model around consumption simplifies the problem and offers more flexibility when problems arise.